 If you have a Khronicle® user account, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 Details of our Siteground web hosting, and the providers of our third party services, can be found in the introduction to this Policy and the above sections entitled “What personal data we collect and why we collect it” and “whom we share your data with”.

 Here at Khronicle®, we operate a data minimisation policy.
 This means that we take the minimum personal data from you required to operate our service, and that we minimise the sharing of that data with third-party organisations in order to reduce the risks of breaches occurring.

 We regularly review the Khronicle® site to ensure that any patches or security fixes are applied as soon as possible.
-Our in-house operatives undertake regular refresher training in data management and the General Data Protection Regulations (GDPR) and we review our procedures on a regular basis to ensure we continue to meet current standards as requirements evolve.
-Our website is hosted in the UK by Tsohost.
-They operate their own data centres, have built in a secure network infrastructure and do not rely on third-party solutions.
-Tsohost’s data centres are staffed 24 hours a day every day of the year, with ultra-strict access control, extensive CCTV coverage, and online firewall protection.
+Our in-house operatives undertake regular refresher training in data management and the UK and EU General Data Protection Regulations (UK and EU GDPR) and we review our procedures on a regular basis to ensure we continue to meet current standards as requirements evolve.

 Should a data breach ever occur at Khronicle®, we would notify any affected subscribers or clients by email as soon as possible, and within 72 hours of becoming aware of the breach.
 This approach complies with current GDPR requirements.